 Hagia Irene (Church) Museum Istanbul

-The entrance fee for the Museum is 80 Turkish Liras.
+The entrance fee for the museum is 120 Turkish Liras.
 You can buy tickets at the entrance.
 Please note that there may be long ticket lines during peak season.
-Guided tours with admission is free for Istanbul E-pass holders.
+Entrance is free for Istanbul E-pass holders.

-What time is the Hagia Irene (Church) Museum is open?
+What Time is the Hagia Irene (Church) Museum open?

-Hagia Irene Museum is open throughout the week except for Tuesdays
+Hagia Irene Museum is open every day except Tuesdays.

 Where is the Hagia Irene Church located?